scriptrdotio/howto/architecture/security.md

 ### Credentials
 Adding a new a user or a device into the directory can be done from the workspace or using the corresponding APIs.
 It requires providing a user name (respectively a device name) and a password that will be used to generate an **authentication token**.
 If a token is lost or corrupted, a new token can be regenerated, which automatically invalidates the other one.
 It is also possible to modify the password, which leads to the automatic regeneration of an authentication token, and the invalidation of the former password and token respectively.

-Users and devices (hereafter refered to as *client applications*) access your application by creating authenticated connection with and/or issuing authenticated requests or message.
+Users and devices (hereafter refered to as *client applications*) access your application by creating authenticated and secure connections with and/or issuing authenticated requests or message.
 The mechanism to adopt differs depending on the communication protcol that is used:

 #### HTTP
  Client applications can access your application by issuing authenticated http requests to it's API.
 A request is authenticated by scriptr.io if it contains a valid **authentication token** pertaining to the directory of the targeted application.